 A couple of weeks ago the Summer Nights Cherries samples started arriving at the office, filled with hundreds of pounds of the tasty little things.
 I quickly shot these pictures on my iPhone and will shoot them better on my real camera later on, but just wanted to share some of these first looks at the new boxes.
 The old-fashioned looking boxes (the faded looking ones printed on the craft paper stock) were a challenge to print – they are not printed using the standard CMYK inks, but rather using a special technique called ChromaPak, where the images and graphics are split into different colours and use a special ink that’s custom-made to work better with the craft paper.
 There was a bit of a learning curve to this technique, and each image required special work to make them look like they do.
 Our printers really had their work cut out for them on these boxes.

-With the cherry season going into full swing, our client Jind Fruit needs imagery for its Summer Nights Cherries to go out via the social networks.
+With cherry season going into full swing, our client Jind Fruit needed imagery for its Summer Nights Cherries social networks.
 One night Katie brought home these cute ceramic fruit baskets from Anthropologie, and I thought they’d look great in a photo.
 Believe it or not, this top photo isn’t even styled.
 We had just finished dinner, I moved our plates out of frame, put the cherries in the baskets, and banged off a few shots.
 The flowers were already in place, and our new deck is in full swing, making a perfect background.

 You can see the Jind Fruit Co. website here.
 I’ll share more photos of the Jind packaging as samples come in, but for now you could check out this story on the Tugboat Group website which includes a little bit of background on the technical challenges we faced when designing the craft packaging for Jind.